Sri Lanka Assumes Command of Combined Maritime Forces’ Multinational Maritime Training Task Force

 |0

-This work, Sri Lanka Assumes Command of Combined Maritime Forces’ Multinational Maritime Training Task Force [Image 5 of 5], by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sri Lanka Assumes Command of Combined Maritime Forces’ Multinational Maritime Training Task Force, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Sri Lanka Assumes Command of Combined Maritime Forces’ Multinational Maritime Training Task Force